Skip to Main Content

 - Is the work intended for a specific event, location, tradition, or ritual?
 When and where did the work premiere or originate?
 Did some person or group commission the work?

 - Discuss the title -- does it have specific meaning or significance?
-Are there genres, modes, or other terms used in the title (particularly relevant outside of Western art music)?
+Are there genres, modes, or other terms used in the title (particularly relevant outside of Euro-American art music)?

 - Describe any instruments that might not be familiar to the audience.
 This is especially important for traditional or world popular music.